corpun logoWorld Corporal Punishment Research

 Russell County Schools (covers Fort Mitchell, Hurtsboro, Opelika, Phenix City, Seale)

-Corporal punishment is a possible consequence for a second class I violation and for any class II violation (defiance, fighting, tobacco).
+Corporal punishment is a possible consequence for a class II violation (defiance, fighting, tobacco, truancy, tardies, profanity).
 CP is to be given by the principal or designee.
-The witness should have had no direct involvement with the case.
 Parents are informed beforehand.

 Selma City Schools

 CP "is a consequence for student discipline".
 Parents may opt their student out.
-Even if they don't, they must be contacted before the spanking is carried out (see page 77).
+Even if they don't, they must be contacted before the spanking is carried out.
 The witness should "preferably" be of the same sex as the offender.

 Stats: At Selma Middle CHAT Academy, 301 out of the 464 students received at least one spanking in 2013/14, for an "annual CP rate" of 65%.